Skip to Content

 • You are not a legal U.S. citizen or resident.

-Types of Nevada Gun Crimes
+Common Types of Gun Crimes in Nevada

 The following are specific types of gun-related offenses and their classifications under Nevada law (NRS 202.253-369):